temporalio/documentation/kb/python-sandbox-environment.md

 ---
 slug: python-sandbox-environment
-title: Python sandboxed-environments
+title: Python sandbox environment
 tags:
   - kb-article
 date: 2022-11-15T00:00:00Z
 ---

-The Temporal Python SDK allows you to run Workflow code in a sandboxed-environment to help prevent non-determinism errors in your application.
+The Temporal Python SDK allows you to run Workflow code in a sandbox environment to help prevent non-determinism errors in your application.
 The Temporal Workflow Sandbox for Python is not completely isolated, and some libraries can internally mutate state, which can result in breaking determinism.

 <!-- truncate -->

-By default, Workflows run in a sandboxed-environment.
+By default, Workflows run in a sandbox environment.
 If a Workflow Execution performs a non-deterministic event, an exception is thrown, which results in failing the Task Worker.
 The Workflow will not progress until the code is fixed.

 ## Benefits

-Temporal's Python SDK uses a sandboxed-environment for Workflow runs to make developing Workflow code safer.
+Temporal's Python SDK uses a sandbox environment for Workflow runs to make developing Workflow code safer.

 ## How it works